bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 5. Navigate to **Support > Contact Support** and select **Create a Support Case**.
 6. While completing the form, use _Partner Sandbox_ as the subject line.
 In the case description, enter your new sandbox store’s canonical URL (for example: http://your-store-name.mybigcommerce.com) and request conversion to a sandbox.

 7. Under **Issue Type**, select **Merchant Account Services**.
 Click **Create Case**.
-We will flag this as a sandbox to ensure your continued access to the store, as opposed to the normal 15-day trial.
-This can take around two days.
+We will flag this as a sandbox to ensure your store access continues beyond the 15-day trial period.
+This process can take up to 2 days.

 8. When you log into your new trial store, use the same email associated with your Partner login.

 ##  Troubleshooting